Community Bike Shops

-We encourage you to get to know and get involved with the Community Bike Shop(s) and related bike repair programs in your region – these organizations are essential to getting more people to ride a bike as well as making NYS safer and more enjoyable to ride.
+We encourage you to get to know and get involved with the Community Bike Shops and related bike repair programs in your region – these organizations are essential to getting more people to ride a bike as well as making NYS safer and more enjoyable to ride!

-NYS Community Bike Shops:
+New York State Community Bike Shops:

-Albany Bike Rescue (Albany)
+- Albany Bike Rescue (Albany)

-Bikeatoga (Saratoga Springs)
+- Bikeatoga (Saratoga Springs)

-Electric City Bike Rescue (Schenectady)
+- Electric City Bike Rescue (Schenectady)

-Friend’s Bike Clinic (Ithaca)
+- Friend’s Bike Clinic (Ithaca)

-R Community Bikes (Rochester)
+- R Community Bikes (Rochester)

-Recycle-A-Bicycle (New York City)
+- Recycle-A-Bicycle (New York City)

-Recycle Ithaca’s Bicycles (Ithaca)
+- Recycle Ithaca’s Bicycles (Ithaca)

-Troy Bike Rescue (Troy)
+- Troy Bike Rescue (Troy)

-Utica Bike Rescue (Utica)
+- Utica Bike Rescue (Utica)